rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 First of all, you have to build the Requester application.
 So, please follow this [guide](c++11/README.md).

-After building the Requester application, we will open two ShapesDemo:
+After building the Requester application, we will open two Shapes Demo:

 - One has to run in domain 1 and publish `Squares`.
 - The other has to run in domain 2 and subscribe `Circles`.

-After that, we have to run Routing Service so the second Shape Demo starts receiving `Circles`:
+After that, we have to run Routing Service so the second Shapes Demo starts receiving `Circles`:

 ``` bash